Exploring Daintree Rainforest

 Road safety Australia/your country

-Inside the lodge there is a lot of Daintree Rainforest information.
+Inside the lodge, there is a lot of Daintree Rainforest information.
 What is very special about staying in the lodge surrounded by rainforest is that we can listen to all the animal sounds during the night.
-Anyway, we sleep extremely well – right until we are suddenly woken up by some unknown animal bumping into the relatively thin wall!
+Anyway, we sleep astonishingly well – until suddenly awakened by some unknown animal bumping into the relatively thin wall!
 We don’t have a clue what it is – but it must be big!

 When beginning to listen, we hear the croaking frogs, the flying foxes dropping fruits on our roof when passing…